This article provides information about required permissions and software requirements for ApexSQL Audit installation.

 - HDD space:

-- Note: required space covers edge situations when SQL Server generates a large number of trace files before they are handled or in case there is a delay in package transfer to the central instance.
+- Note: required space covers common situations when SQL Server generates a large number of trace files before they are handled or in case there is a delay in package transfer to the central instance.
 In case the ApexSQL Audit service is stopped by the administrator, SQL Server immediately stops creating trace files which prevents HDD overload.

-- The central ApexSQL Audit instance requires 5GB for central repository alone, and additional 1GB per connected distributed instance for storing packages into a central instance local folder.
-These are deleted once the data in them is successfully stored in the central repository database; this operation is immediate and it’s delayed only in rare cases of overload, when packages can accumulate until SQL Server is free to store them into the repository.
-This also covers the situation when quick maintenance of SQL Server which hosts central repository database is required (e.g. restart).
+- The central ApexSQL Audit instance requires 1GB for central repository alone, and additional 1GB at minimum per connected distributed instance for storing packages into a central instance local folder.
+These are deleted once the data in them is successfully stored in the central repository database; this operation is immediate and it’s delayed only in rare cases of overload when packages can accumulate until SQL Server is free to store them into the repository.
+This also covers the situation when quick maintenance of SQL Server which hosts a central repository database is required (e.g. restart)